 - What are metrics?

 Mostly 1s - Congratulations, you’re marketing!
 You routinely put yourself in your prospects’ shoes, and try your best to provide them whatever they need to succeed.
 You engage in open dialogue, listen to what your prospects say and then endeavor to make changes for the better.

 Mostly 2s - You are firmly entrenched in the land of advertising.
 But take heart: it’s never too late to begin an inbound marketing strategy.
 With some time and a lot of elbow grease, you can stop advertising to your customers and start engaging with them.

-If you’re interested in inbound marketing but don’t know quite where to start, consider downloading Digett’s Marketing Plan for Growth.
+If you’re interested in inbound marketing but don’t know quite where to start, consider downloading Digett’s Marketing Guide to Growth.
 This whitepaper is a practical guide to setting up your marketing team, establishing an editorial calendar, analyzing your efforts for the best return on your investment, and more.